pavlovskyive/pm-tech-homework-7/README.md

 ### Performing a request

-User can perform request from calling a designated method on created Resource instance.
+User can perform request from calling a designated method on created **Resource** instance.

-NetworkService parameter can be omitted, default NetworkService specification will be used.
+Parameter *NetworkService* can be omitted, **default NetworkService** specification will be used.

 Perform request and decode data: